Honesdale eclipse weather: Mostly sunny skies, high in upper 50s forecast

 Historically, clear skies are more likely than not.
 There's a 56.6% chance of clear skies in Honesdale on April 8, according to a review of cloud data by the National Oceanic and Atmospheric Administration and the North Carolina Institute for Climate Studies.

-Elsewhere around the Poconos, the NWS forecasts highs near 62 for Milford, 60 for Stroudsburg and 54 for Mount Pocono, all with mostly sunny skies.
+Elsewhere around the Poconos, the NWS forecasts highs near 61 for Milford and 62 for Stroudsburg with mostly sunny skies.
+The forecast for Mount Pocono is sunny with a high near 57.

 Kathryne Rubright is the managing editor of the Pocono Record and the Tri-County Independent.
 Reach her at krubright@gannett.com.

-This article originally appeared on Pocono Record: Mostly sunny skies, high in upper 50s forecast for eclipse in Honesdale
+This article originally appeared on Pocono Record: Mostly sunny skies, high near 58 forecast for eclipse in Honesdale